The Water Element: A Beginner Guide

 ORGANS

-In our bodies the organs that help us process Water both physically and energetically are the bladder and kidneys.
+In our bodies, the organs that help us process Water both physically and energetically are the bladder and kidneys.
 On a mundane level, when we drink water, it must pass through our digestive tract and into the kidneys to first be filtered and then whatever waste is found is then carried on to the bladder to be excreted.
 What water is kept by the kidneys and utilized in the body contains the vital minerals that we extract from it (know where your Water comes from, it’s important!).
 These minerals are then used to create and infuse our bones and marrow with vital nutrients, the two parts of our body that are governed by the Water element.
-Of note, the brain in this ancient system of medicine is simply considered to be marrow and is also therefore, governed by the Water element.
+Of note, the brain in this ancient system of medicine is simply considered to be marrow and is also, therefore, governed by the Water element.
 The hierarchy of organs and systems puts the Heart at the top, not the brain – imagine that (those HeartMath folks might just be onto something!).

 EMOTION

 The emotion of Water is fear.
 In many aspects of our lives, fear is a healthy response.
 A near-miss on the highway or a woman going into labor for the first time.
 These are natural and healthy fears that actually serve us.
-Fear is a motivating force that is full of adrenaline and cortisol – both hormones that fuel us with the energy to escape the real or perceived danger.
+Fear is a motivating force that is full of adrenaline and cortisol – both hormones that fuel us with the energy to escape real or perceived danger.
 However, fear can sometimes get out of control and become a dominating emotion leading to an unhealthy expression.
 When you find yourself or someone you know becoming fearful of anything and everything (phobias galore!), then you know their Water has gone out of balance.
 Or simply someone who sees the world always first through the lens of fear, even though maybe afterward they pull through and make a decision to move toward the fearful thing anyway.

 When Fear is primary no matter the context, Water needs attention.
 And the same is true for someone who becomes chronically fearless.
 Many of us dream of the day that we feel fearless in our lives!
 But fearlessness is not a healthy state either.
 In a book written by Ken Carey titled, Starseed: The Third Millennium, he writes a beautiful story about the Star People (that’s us!) that were created ever-so-perfectly by the Universe (that’s our world!).
 And these Star people were magnificent beings and they were drawn to the magnificence of their world!
 They saw beauty in everything until one day they caught a glimpse of the outrageously gorgeous sunset over a cliff.
-Eager to see the sunset in it’s full beauty, the Star people walked all the way to the top of the cliff, walked right off of it and died.
+Eager to see the sunset in its full beauty, the Star people walked all the way to the top of the cliff, walked right off of it, and died.
 That was when the Universe said, “I suppose we should instill a little bit of a fear of death in these Star people otherwise they are so vulnerable!”

 SPIRIT

 The spirit of the Water element, referred to as Zhi, is Will.
-Will has to do with survival, a core aspect to our being human and living on the planet.
+Will has to do with survival, a core aspect of our being human and living on the planet.
 Our individual Will (not only to survive but also to thrive!) is much stronger when we have plenty of Water energy to source from.
-Fear and Will work together to create a water element that is balanced, has good boundaries the way a river has a shoreline.
+Fear and Will work together to create a water element that is balanced, and has good boundaries the way a river has a shoreline.
 In a person, this looks like someone who is well aware of the risk of engagement with the many aspects of our world and yet neither hides nor pushes forth impulsively.
 Our Will is what gives us resilience, grit, and the motivation to keep going despite all odds.
 It imbues our lives with the desire to live fully and completely.

 I also want to share with you a little bit about something called Jing Qi, also called Ancestral Energy.
 Jing Qi is a particular energy that is inherited from our family lineage, coming with all the good, the bad, and the ugly from our family ties.
 Jing Qi is said to be stored in our kidneys and acts like a reservoir throughout our lives, one that we can only draw from and not replenish.
 However, if we received minimal Jing Qi, or Jing Qi from a family lineage that has suffered and struggled immensely, it doesn’t necessarily mean that we will suffer and struggle just like our ancestors.
 It could mean that.
 But we have so many different kinds of energy-life force available to us to draw from that even the crappiest of Jing Qi can be supplemented with an amazing lifestyle, healing therapies, nourishing, clean foods and water, etc. (Think you may have gotten a troubling dose of Jing Qi?
 Read more on this and how to compensate for it in a blog post coming soon!).